19hours/sg-statutes/Acts/Control of Vectors and Pesticides Act.md

 [4/2002]

-(3) On an accused person appearing before a court in pursuance of such a notice, the court shall take cognizance of the offence alleged and shall proceed as though he were produced before the court under section 136 of the Criminal Procedure Code (Cap.
-68).
+(3) On an accused person appearing before a court in pursuance of such a notice, the court shall take cognizance of the offence alleged and shall proceed as though he were produced before the court under section 153 of the Criminal Procedure Code 2010.

+[15/2010 wef 02/01/2011]

 (4) If a person, upon whom such a notice has been served, fails to appear before a court in accordance therewith, the court shall thereupon issue a warrant for the arrest of that person.

 (5) Upon a person arrested in pursuance of a warrant issued under subsection (4) being produced before a court, the court shall —

-(a) proceed as though he were produced under section 136 of the Criminal Procedure Code; and
+(a) proceed as though he were produced under section 153 of the Criminal Procedure Code 2010; and

+[15/2010 wef 02/01/2011]

 (b) at the conclusion of the proceedings, call upon him to show cause why he should not be punished for failing to attend in compliance with the notice served upon him and, if cause is not shown, may order him to pay such fine not exceeding $2,000 as the court thinks fit or may commit him to prison for a term not exceeding 2 months.